Alaknanda River: Course

 The Alaknanda rises at the confluence and foot of the Satopanth and Bhagirath Kharak glaciers in Uttarakhand.
-From its origin, it travels to the village of Mana, meets with the Saraswati River, a right bank tributary, and continues downstream through narrow valleys.
+From its origin, it travels to the village of Mana, meets with the Saraswati River, a left bank tributary at Keshav Prayag and continues downstream through narrow valleys.
 It reaches the Badrinath valley, arrives at Hanumanchatti, and meets with the Ghrit Ganga, a right bank tributary.
 From Hanumanchatti, the river goes to Pandukeshwar and flows through wide valleys and steep terrains.

 At Vishnuprayag it meets Dhauliganga, a left bank tributary, and travels west to the town of Joshimath.
 From Joshimath, the Alaknanda crosses the Main Central Thrust near Helang.
 It then meets with Birahi Ganga, a left bank tributary at Birahi.
 The river reaches the town of Nandprayag and joins with the Nandakini River, a left bank tributary.
 At Karanprayag, the Pindar River, a left bank tributary, meets with the Alaknanda River.
 At Rudraprayag, it meets with the Mandakini River, a right bank tributary.
 As the Alaknanda flows past Rudraprayag, it enters a wide valley near Srinagar, Garhwal.
 At Devprayag the Alaknanda River converges with the Bhagirathi River and travels onward as the Ganges River.

 The Alaknanda contributes a significantly larger portion to the flow of the Ganges than the Bhagirathi.
 The Alaknanda system drains parts of Chamoli, Tehri, and Pauri districts.

 Religious significance

 In ancient Hindu texts, the Alaknanda river has been used synonymously with the Ganges river.
 In the Vishnu Purana, the Ganges river which surrounds the city of Brahma divides into four and one of rivers is called Alaknanda, which flows south to India.

 Five rivers merge with the Alaknanda and are referred to as prayag or 'holy confluence of rivers' and are places of pilgrimage in Hinduism.
-These include Vishnuprayag, where the Alaknanda meets the Dhauliganga River, Nandaprayag, where it meets the Nandakini River, Karnaprayag, where it meets the Pindar River, Rudraprayag, where it meets the Mandakini River, and Devprayag, where it meets the Bhagirathi River and officially becomes the Ganges.
+Panch Prayag (Pañcha prayāga) is an expression in Hindu religious ethos, specifically used to connote the five sacred river confluences in the Garhwal Himalayas in the state of Uttarakhand, India.
+The five prayags - prayaga meaning "place of confluence of rivers" in Sanskrit - also termed as "Prayag pentad".
+These in the descending flow sequence of their occurrence include Vishnuprayag, where the Alaknanda meets the Dhauliganga River, Nandaprayag, where it meets the Nandakini River, Karnaprayag, where it meets the Pindar River, Rudraprayag, where it meets the Mandakini River, and Devprayag, where it meets the Bhagirathi River and officially becomes the Ganges.